Introducing the new VLF-LF-MF bands Up-Converter HS-400 TCXO

 The set includes:

-VLF-LF-MF Up-Converter, user manual in CDROM format, two BNC-BNC coaxial cable tails, power supply cable with EMI filter and auxiliary connectors.
+VLF-LF-MF Up-Converter, user manual in CDROM format, two BNC-BNC coaxial cable tails, power supply cable with EMI filter with auxiliary connectors.